bn-peters/dotfiles/README.md

 Dotfiles designed to be installed with `stow`.

-`stow` is a tool that creates symlinks, by default in the parent directory.
+`stow` is a tool that creates symlinks to the files in the `stow`ed directory in the parent folder.

 To initialize:
 ```
-cd ~
-git clone ...
-cd dotfiles

-stow i3
 stow nvim
-...
 ```
 To force `stow` to overwrite files:
 ```
-stow --adopt i3
+stow --adopt nvim
 ```